StevenMayher/432-2022/projectB/proposal_plans.md

 Source | TidyTuesday data containing information on [players (castaways) on the TV show Survivor](https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-06-01/readme.md), published by Daniel Oehm.
 Public | Yes
 Model 1 | A model for a count outcome
-Out 1 | Votes that each player accumulated throughout the time in the game.
+Out 1 | Total vote count against (to be removed from the island) that each player accumulated throughout their time in the game.
-RQ 1 | Does personality type predict the number of total votes a player will receive throughout their duration on the television show Survivor?
+RQ 1 | Does personality type predict the number of total votes against a player will receive throughout their duration in the game on the television show Survivor?
-Model 2 | A Cox model for a time-to-event outcome with censoring Out 2 | The outcome for the model will be `day`, which will represent the number of days that the player survived in the game.
-The censoring variable will be `result`, which will indicate any reason that the player left the game.
+Model 2 | A linear model fit using ordinary least squares Out 2 | Total duration of game play (in days).
-RQ 2 | Does age predict overall survival time in the television show Survivor?
+RQ 2 | How effectively can age, region of residence, and number of immunity idols won predict the duration of gameplay (in days) of players on the television show Survivor?
 Samples | 744 for each
-Status | **REVISION REQUESTED**.
-For outcome 1, I assume you mean votes to be removed from the island, since it switches on the last cycle, right?
-Model 2 isn't going to work, because no one is censored.
-Everyone leaves the game for some reason (be it voted out, or something else) or wins.
-There's no missing information and no right-censoring.
-So you'll have to select something else.
-The `day` variable is just a quantity - really, it's a count.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)